sseller2/bn/programs.md

 `Git` is a version control system used to store files in locations known as `repositories`.
 These repositories, or "repos," are stored on your local machine as well as usually being sent back for storage on a remote server.

 For our remote server we will be using the site you're on, `GitHub.com`, so if you plan on making code edits you will need to create a free account.
 GitHub is just a service that runs a `Git` enabled server that we are going to be pushing our code to, and it is here we will store all of our code and a record of the changes made to that code.
 Once you have created your account, please e-mail your username to `fslone+bn@gmail.com` with the subject `GH User`.
-You can then install `Git` on your local machine as described later.
+You can then go to the URL for the master BN `repository` at `https://github.com/fslone/bn` and click `Fork` in the upper right hand corner.
+This will create a copy of the entire `repository` on your account.

 **Overview of Distributed Versioning:**